-Qualitative method tries to find the reasoning behind the actions of people, societies, and cultures using open-ended, exploratory questions rather than describing the situation using numerical measurements.
+The qualitative method tries to find the reasoning behind the actions of people, societies, and cultures using open-ended, exploratory questions rather than describing the situation using numerical measurements.
 This data can be observed but not measured by numbers.
 Qualitative research is much more personal, interactive, and creative.
-It takes place in “natural environments”.
+It takes place in “natural environments.”
 In this context, it means a place that subjects can freely discuss and provide answers to any question researchers ask.
-It can be online or offline depending on the available resources to researcher.
+Qualitative research can be online or offline, depending on the available resources to a researcher.
 In recent years, however, most researchers are using online platforms to get a better representation.
-Different types of qualitative research methods include observation, focus groups, interview, case research, ethnographic research.
-In this research, responses to questions affects the next questions researchers ask.
+Different types of qualitative research methods include observation, focus groups, interviews, case study research, ethnographic research.
+In qualitative research, responses to questions may affect the next questions researchers ask.

-Quantitative method uses information about quantities, and therefore numbers.
+The quantitative method uses information about quantities, and therefore numbers.
 This research method gathers data in a numerical form which can be put into categories, or in rank order, or measured in units of measurement.
-This kind of information can be used to draw graphs, charts or tables that consist of various numbers associated with the research topics.
-Using this method, researcher makes statistical analysis that contain numbers through polls, questionnaires, and surveys.
-Therefore, since it is mathematics, quantitative approach is viewed as scientifically objective, and rational.
-Mathematical principles also reduce the chance of a biased research.
-This research usually uses online methods in order to reach a wider audience.
-Polls, questionnaires, and surveys can be conducted quickly and easily using modern technologies.
-The method also lets you to “manipulate” pre-existing statistical data, which means any new data can be added to statistics in order to give further insights about the research.
+This kind of information can be used to draw graphs, charts, or tables that consist of various numbers associated with the research topics.
+Using this method, the researcher makes a statistical analysis that contains numbers through polls, questionnaires, and surveys.
+Therefore, since it is mathematics, the quantitative approach is viewed as scientifically objective and rational.
+Mathematical principles also reduce the chance of biased research.
+This research usually uses online methods to reach a wider audience.
+Polls, questionnaires, and surveys (LINK) can be conducted quickly and easily using modern technologies.
+The quantitative method also lets you “manipulate” pre-existing statistical data, which means any new data can be added to statistics to give further insights into the research.

-Let’s look at sample questions in both research methods to further know the differences between them.
+Let’s look at sample questions in both research methods to know the differences between them further.